pippobaudos/CodeDojos/RomanNumerals/readme.md

 </pre>

-Part III
+Part III: Taxes to Cesare
 ===================
+As the imperial accountant
+	Given the "List of Lands"
+	I want to produce the "List of Taxes" to be paid to Cesare

 You are the imperial accontant of Cesare, the glorious emperatour.
 And you have to count the taxes that each farmer has to paid to Cesare.
 The cost is 2 Sestertius for each square foot of land, the imperial unit of area.
 As accountance of the emperator you have to parse a textual file with the following format:

-As the imperial accountant
-	Given the "List of Lands"
-	I want to produce the "List of Taxes" to be paid to Cesare

 **Input Received:**
 <pre>